-Few researches showed significant reductions in creatinine levels in people with chronic kidney disease who increased their fiber intake.
-Fiber can be found in many foods, including: Fruits, vegetables, whole grains
+Few types of research showed significant reductions in creatinine levels in people with chronic kidney disease who increased their fiber intake.
+Fiber can be found in many foods, including fruits, vegetables, whole grains

 5. Talk to your doctor about how much fluid you should drink

 Many herbs are natural diuretics help people reduce creatinine levels.
-It is scientifically proven that Ayurvedic herbs have the capacity to help patients reduce their creatinine level.
+It is scientifically proven that Ayurvedic herbs have the capacity to help patients reduce their creatinine levels.